configcat/docs/website/docs/sdk-reference/ios.md

 :::caution
 We strongly recommend you to use the `ConfigCatClient` as a Singleton object in your application.
-The `ConfigCatClient` constructs singleton client instances for your SDK keys with its `ConfigCatClient.get(sdkKey: <sdkKey>)` static factory method.
+The `ConfigCatClient.get(sdkKey: <sdkKey>)` static factory method constructs singleton client instances for your SDK keys.
 These clients can be closed all at once with the `ConfigCatClient.closeAll()` method or individually with `client.close()`.
 :::